 As a core part of our business, we continually monitor, assess and respond not only to the risks but also to the opportunities posed by changing climate conditions.
-As a result, we have identified several business opportunities associated with more environmentally-friendly trends and provide products and product features that address our customers' evolving needs and incentivize responsible environmental behavior, while being priced to meet our long-term financial objectives.
+As a result, we have identified several business opportunities associated with more environmentally friendly trends and provide products and product features that address our customers' evolving needs and incentivize responsible environmental behavior, while being priced to meet our long-term financial objectives.

-• Discounts.
+- Discounts.
 One of the ways in which Travelers encourages environmentally responsible behaviors is by offering relevant discounts.
 For example, customers in Personal Insurance can save up to 5% if their home is a certified "green home" by Leadership in Energy and Environmental Design (LEED).
-We also offer Personal Insurance customers a Hybrid/Electric Vehicle Discount if they own or lease a hybrid car.
-Mitigation Credits for Homes Designed as FORTIFIED by IBHS.
-Travelers sponsors the Insurance Institute for Business & Home Safety (IBHS), the BuildStrong Coalition, Habitat for Humanity® and the Wharton Risk Center to promote stronger and more resilient building codes and influence industry standards and best practices.
+We also offer Personal Insurance customers a Hybrid/Electric Vehicle Discount if they own or lease a hybrid car. - Mitigation Discounts for Homes Designed as FORTIFIED by IBHS.
+Travelers sponsors the Insurance Institute for Business & Home Safety (IBHS), the BuildStrong Coalition, Habitat for Humanity[®], SBP and the Wharton Risk Center to promote stronger and more resilient building codes and influence industry standards and best practices.

 IBHS is a full-scale research testing facility capable of producing wind speeds up to 130 mph, rainfall rates up to 8 inches per hour, hail impact testing via ice cannons and flying ember testing for wildfire risk and mitigation.
-Better science, testing and understanding leads to improved building codes and standards.
-The IBHS FORTIFIED building code standards were developed based on full scale performance testing in the laboratory.
-At Travelers, mitigation credits are available for homes designated as FORTIFIED by IBHS.
-We also provide up to a 25% discount on hurricane premium for homes built to the IBHS FORTIFIED Gold Standard.
+Better science, testing and understanding lead to improved building codes and standards.
+The IBHS FORTIFIED building code standards were developed based on full-scale performance testing in the laboratory.
+At Travelers, mitigation discounts are available in many states for homes designated as FORTIFIED by IBHS.

 - Green Building Coverages.
 For our Business Insurance customers, Travelers offers multiple options for green building coverages.
-One example, Travelers Deluxe® property insurance, offers "Green Building Alternatives Increased Cost" coverage to pay for additional costs incurred to repair or replace damaged buildings using "green" products and materials. - Global Renewable Energy Practice.
-Our dedicated Global Renewable Energy Practice provides insurance solutions for the life span of a renewable energy business, from research and development and manufacturing to permanent operations, as well as for on- and off-shore wind, solar and bio power operations.
+One example, Travelers Deluxe[®] property insurance, offers "Green Building Alternatives Increased Cost" coverage to pay for additional costs incurred to repair or replace damaged buildings using "green" products and materials. - Global Renewable Energy Practice.
+Our dedicated Global Renewable Energy Practice provides insurance solutions for the life span of a renewable energy business, from research and development and manufacturing to permanent operations, as well as for onshore and offshore wind, solar and biopower operations.
 As the renewable energy industry domestically and internationally continues to expand, this practice analyzes industry trends, market data and loss trends to design and develop insurance products tailored to the specific needs of renewable energy businesses.
-For example, our proprietary WindPak® and SolarPak® insurance products respond to unique coverage issues for the wind and solar industries. - Educational Resources and Real-Time Tips.
-Through the Prepare & Prevent section of our corporate website, we provide customers, agents and brokers and the general public extensive educational resources to help them plan for, stay safe during and recover from natural disasters of all types.
+For example, our proprietary WindPak[®] and SolarPak[®] insurance products respond to unique coverage issues for the wind and solar industries.

+• Educational Resources and Real-Time Tips.
+Through the Prepare & Prevent section of our corporate website, we provide customers, agents and brokers and the general public with extensive educational resources to help them plan for, stay safe during and recover from natural disasters of all types.
 This site and our secure Risk Control Customer Portal give customers, agents and brokers access to over 1,250 resources to help them better understand risk, mitigate exposures and prevent losses.
 We also provide real-time weather alerts, bulletins and mitigation tips to our clients prior to and during events.